email: roadarch@outlook.com

 Pittsburgh, PA

 The Garden Theatre was designed by Thomas H. Scott and opened in 1914.
 The theatre switched to adult films in 1972 and eventually closed in 2007.
 It has been vacant since then.
 These photos are from 2010.
 Restoration work began around 2011.
 The rooftop sign and canopy sign were removed and restored.
 The facade has also been restored.
 Work continued on the interior in 2020.
 In 2021, the building was ready to lease as retail space on the ground floor and apartments above.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 More Pittsburgh: